-The concern of package theft is on the rise, especially now that a large amount of consumers are shopping online.
-According to the 2016 August Home Package Theft Report , 11 million U.S. homeowners stated they had a package stolen in the last year.
+The concern of package theft is on the rise, especially now that a large number of consumers are shopping online.
 The concern of package theft increases during the holidays because more and more people are buying online and thieves know there is also more opportunity during this time as well.
 The study also showed the majority of the package thefts happened during the day while the individual was away or at work.
 Preventing packages from being stolen involves planning and scheduling.

 Several online merchants do not provide consumers with an option to pick which delivery service they will use to ship their package, but they do send you shipment notifications via email with a tracking number.
 It is important to utilize this tracking number once your package has shipped so you can make sure you get your package secured as soon as possible once it has been delivered.

 Aside from tracking numbers, there are also additional services delivery carriers offer to consumers in the event they will not be home for a delivery or may have missed their delivery:

 - UPS My Choice: This service provides customers a way to manage their deliveries by providing delivery alerts via email or phone; managing deliveries with an online calendar; changing the delivery address, date, time, or choosing a two hour window; or making arrangements to pick up a package at a UPS location.

 - FedEx Delivery Manager: This service allows you to customize deliveries to your home; view packages being delivered to or shipped from your home address; notified of key events such as when your package is on the way, request day and time for delivery, redirect packages to another address, hold the packages at a FedEx location you choose, and provide specific instructions as to where to leave your package.